-Net loss and total comprehensive loss, over the last eight quarters, ranged from a high of \$2,632,000 in fiscal Q2 2014 to a low of \$1,726,000 in fiscal Q2 of 2013 with fluctuations mainly dependant on the level of research and development activities.
-Included in research and development expense for Q2 F2014 is a one-time payout of \$500,000 related to the termination of the Company's former President and Chief Operating Officer.
+Net loss and total comprehensive loss, over the last eight quarters, ranged from a high of \$2,665,000 in fiscal Q2 2015 to a low of \$1,844,000 in fiscal Q4 of 2013 with fluctuations mainly dependant on the level of research and development activities.
+Included in research and development expense for fiscal Q2 2014 is a one-time payout of \$500,000 related to the termination of the Company's former President and Chief Operating Officer.
+Lower research and development expenses in both Q4 2014 and 2013 are mainly the result of the Company recording investment tax credits.